* Gas leak causes blast at 645,000 bpd Amuay facility

 * Oil minister says fuel exports will not be affected

-* Most of those killed were National Guard troops (Adds trader, details, link to factbox)
+* Many of those killed were National Guard troops (Updates with details of fatalities, paragraph 5)

-PARAGUANA/CARACAS, Venezuela, Aug 25 (Reuters) - An explosion tore through Venezuela’s biggest oil refinery on Saturday, killing at least 26 people, wounding more than 50 and halting the facility’s operations in the OPEC nation’s worst industrial accident in recent memory.
+PARAGUANA/CARACAS, Venezuela, Aug 25 (Reuters) - An explosion tore through Venezuela’s biggest refinery on Saturday, killing 39 people, wounding dozens more and halting operations at the facility in the worst accident to hit the OPEC nation’s oil industry.

-Energy Minister Rafael Ramirez told Reuters that none of the production units at the Amuay refinery were affected and that there were no plans to halt exports, a sign that the incident will likely have little impact on fuel prices.
+Energy Minister Rafael Ramirez told Reuters no production units at the Amuay refinery were affected and that there were no plans to halt exports, a sign that the incident will likely have little impact on fuel prices.

-Most of those killed were National Guard troops who were providing security for the refinery, Ramirez said, adding that the fire was under control.
+A gas leak caused the explosion and many of those killed were National Guard troops who were providing security for the 645,000 barrel-per-day facility, Ramirez said, adding that the fire was under control.

-“There was a National Guard barracks near the explosion ... the installation was too close to the operations,” Ramirez told Reuters in a telephone interview, adding that operations could resume at Amuay within two days at most.
+“There was a National Guard barracks near the explosion. ...
+The installation was too close to the operations,” Ramirez told Reuters in an exclusive telephone interview, adding that production could resume at Amuay within two days at most.

-“We need to boost production at other refineries and look for floating storage near the complex.”
+“We need to boost production at other refineries and look for floating storage near the complex,” he said.

-The incident follows repeated accidents and outages across installations run by state oil company PDVSA during the last decade that have limited output and crimped expansion plans.
+The explosion follows repeated accidents and outages during the last decade across installations run by state oil company PDVSA that have limited output and crimped expansion plans.

-Amuay has partially shut operations at least twice this year due to a small fire and a fault in a cooling unit.
+Amuay has partially shut operations at least twice this year due to a small fire and the failure of a cooling unit.

-“I want to convey the deepest pain that I’ve felt in my heart and soul since I started to get information about this tragedy,” Chavez said in call to state television.
+“I want to convey the deepest pain that I’ve felt in my heart and soul since I started to get information about this tragedy,” Chavez said in a phone call to state TV.
 He declared three days of mourning.

 Venezuela has traditionally been a big supplier of fuel to the United States and the Caribbean, but refinery shutdowns have become so common that they rarely affect market prices.

-One trader told Reuters all the docks at the refinery were shut, and that tankers were anchored offshore waiting.
-He said this would likely cause delays to some Venezuelan exports.
+Traders told Reuters the docks at the refinery were shut, and tankers were anchored offshore waiting.
+They said this would cause delays to some of the country’s exports.

 The explosion broke windows at homes in the area, a peninsula in the Caribbean sea in western Venezuela, as well as at Amuay’s main administrative building.

-Ramirez said a fire that broke out after the blast was under control had only affected nine storage tanks holding mostly crude oil and some processed fuels including naphtha.
+Ramirez said the fire that started after the explosion had affected only nine storage tanks holding mostly crude oil and some processed fuels including naphtha.

-Existing fuel stocks around the country were sufficient to guarantee 10 days of exports and local consumption, Ramirez said.
-PDVSA has no plans to invoke force majeure, which lets oil companies stop shipments due to accidents or extreme weather.
+Ramirez said existing fuel stocks around the country were sufficient to guarantee 10 days of exports and local sales.
+PDVSA has no plans to invoke force majeure, he said, which lets companies stop shipments due to accidents or extreme weather.

 In 2010, there was a massive fire at a PDVSA fuel terminal on the Caribbean island of Bonaire, then a blaze at a dock at the Paraguana complex that halted shipping for four days.

 Also in 2010, a natural gas exploration rig, the Aban Pearl, sank in the Caribbean.
 All 95 workers were rescued safely.
-(Additional reporting by Deisy Buitrago, Marianna Parraga and Andrew Cawthorne in Caracas; Writing by Daniel Wallis; Editing by Kieran Murray, Sandra Maler and Christopher Wilson)
+(Additional reporting by Deisy Buitrago, Marianna Parraga and Andrew Cawthorne in Caracas; Writing by Daniel Wallis; Editing by Kieran Murray, Sandra Maler and Todd Eastham)